 What is email spoofing?

-A spoofed amail is an email which have been sent to someone by a specific person where the details have been disguised to hide the actual details from who the email was sent.
+Spoofing is when an email which has been sent to someone by a specific person where the details have been disguised to hide the actual details from who the email was sent.

 How to protect myself against email spoofing?

 – If you receive a spoofed email and it seems to be from someone you know, send them a separate email or contact them through an alternate method (phone, secondary email) and confirm that they’ve sent the original email.

 – If the email asks you to log into a website, don’t click on the link embedded in the email.
 Browse to the website by typing its original address and check to see if a similar notification has appeared in your account.